NEW! Create a Free Account to Save Recipes to MyRecetario

 achiote oil familia kitchen

-Welcome to Familia Kitchen’s Abuela Cooking 101 how-to series.
-You know those traditional kitchen techniques and tips that everyone seemed to somehow just know a generation or two ago?
-Our bisabuelas taught them to our abuelas, they taught us, and now we’re passing them on to you—the next generation of Latinx cooks.
+Achiote oil is the star of today’s Familia Kitchen Abuela Cooking 101 how-to series.
+You know those traditional cocina techniques and tips that everyone seemed to somehow just know a generation or two ago?
+Our bisabuelas taught them to our abuelas, they taught us, and now we’re passing them on to you— the next generation of Latlino-food loving homecooks.

 How to Make Achiote Oil